 A Little Wannabe God

 Now whenever I catch my little inner wannabe-god trying to fix this world I see nothing noble in his eyes anymore.
 I see fear, contraction and tension.
 The world is either his “friend”, his “enemy” or his “task”.
 He bases his tiny little ideas and imaginations of how it all “should be” on a sense of deeply rooted insecurity.
 He fears change and he hates not being in control.
 The air he breathes is the illusion of sobriety, nobility and heroic compassion.
 “I will free everyone from suffering” he says.
 He also says that he is very kind to others and that his kindness is genuine!
 Of course it is – after all he is a little god, right?!
 He also loves to argue and prove his point – that’s because he’s very insecure.
 Insecure little gods fear that they might not be “right”.
+I wonder how such a little god would feel if someone came along asking him: “Why are you so ugly?”
+(This actually happened to me!)

 My Name is Delusion